Simon-Roubal/Meteo-station/README.md

 | timer | Timer library for AVR-GCC we made during laboratories |
 | pwm_servo | Our library for controling PWM servos |

-We had to make a separate PWM servo library with funcion for each position, bacaouse compiler will accept implut for ```_delay_ms()``` as a constant.
+We had to make a separate PWM servo library with funcion for each position, bacause compiler will accept implut for ```_delay_ms()``` as a constant.
 So we solved the problem this way.

 ### pwm_servo.h functions
 | **Function** | **Description** |